WHAT CHARACTERISES 'ALONGSIDERS'? LEARN MORE ABOUT THE ALONGSIDERS DNA!

 At Alongsiders we work with challenges.
 Challenges are assignments that you do together with your younger brother or sister.
 All these assignments come from the teaching of Jesus or the apostles.
 Through obedience you do what your Master - Jesus - tells you to do, and through that you learn and grow.
 Just take a look at the challenges and you will see what those assignments can look like.

 Challenges usually consist of 4 blocks that you can complete in 4 weeks.
 In this way you work on a theme for a month.
-Of course you can do the challenge at your own pace and you can also go faster or take more time for it.
+Of course, you can do the challenge at your own pace - going faster or taking more time for it.

 Challenges consist of assignments, inspiration videos, more in-depth assignments, evaluations, etc. We take you with us and set the framework for you.
-Of course, you have all the space you need to fill it in creatively and adapt it to your situation and place.
-Co-creation as described in the previous video.
+Ultimately, you have all the space you need to fill it in creatively and adapt it to your context.
+This is co-creation as described in the previous video.